 - lean protein sources, such as poultry, fish, beans, lentils, tofu, nuts, seeds, low fat cottage cheese, and eggs

-- healthful fats from fatty fish, olives, olive oil, coconuts, avocados, nuts, and seeds
+- healthy fats from fatty fish, olives, olive oil, coconuts, avocados, nuts, and seeds

 Fruits, vegetables, and whole grains are high in fiber, so they can help keep a person feeling full and satisfied.
-Healthful fats and proteins can also contribute to satiety.
+Healthy fats and proteins can also contribute to satiety.

 Beverages can play a role in satiety for those following the 16:8 intermittent fasting diet.
-Drinking water regularly throughout the day can help reduce calorie intake because people often mistake thirst for hunger.
+Other fasting methods emphasize the importance of drinking water regularly throughout the day.

-People may find it easier to stick to the 16:8 diet when they follow these tips:
+People may find it easier to stick to the 16:8 intermittent fasting plan when they try: